bionode/bionode/README.md

 * **IRC** #bionode on Freenode
 * **Twitter** [@bionode](http://twitter.com/@bionode)

+## Who's using Bionode?
+For a list of some projects or institutions that we know of, check the [USERS.md](USERS.md) file.
+If you think you should be on that list or know who should, let us know! :D

 ## Acknowledgements
 We would like to thank all the people and institutions listed below!